gibbsly/bse/README.md

 * Maximum command chain Limit reached - This error probably will never happen, but if it does it means that there might be too many spawners int the system, or you modified the maxCommandChainLength gamerule to a lower value than default, if you get this error there will be a chat message that has a command you can click to change it to a recommended value

 ### Uninstall
 to remove this pack from the world I recommend running the uninstall function (`/function bse:uninstall`) This removes the storage data as well as the scoreboards.
-When you run it be sure to close out of the world and delete the datapack
+When you run it be sure to close out of the world and delete the datapack.
+All marker entities will die by themselves, so you don't need to worry about extra entities.

 ### Use
 This is a free to use utlity that is made mostly for mapmaking development, it is optional to credit me.